Truck Accident Attorneys in Columbia, SC

-How long does it take to receive compensation for a Columbia truck accident claim?
+How long does it take to receive compensation for a Columbia truck accident lawsuit?

 Before you can receive compensation for a truck accident claim, you may need to wait for the full investigation into that claim to take place.
 Often, your attorney may need to review substantial evidence to determine exactly who caused your accident.
 The trucking company and its insurance company may also want to go over evidence related to the accident before determining who bears liability for your injuries.

-In some cases, your lawyer may advise waiting six months or more to get a more accurate report from your doctors before choosing to file your truck accident injury claim.
-By waiting, you can give a more accurate assessment of your actual medical bills and how your injuries will impact your life after the accident.
+Receiving an accurate report from your doctors is often critical to understanding the full scope of your claim.
+By waiting, you may be able to give a more accurate assessment of your actual medical bills and how your injuries will impact your life after the accident.

-More often, however, the insurance company will come back with a lower settlement offer than the amount you initially asked for.
+More often, however, the insurance company will come back with a lower settlement offer than you think is fair in your case.
 You may need to go through several rounds of negotiation before reaching an agreement that you feel reflects the compensation you deserve for your injuries.
 Your claim may take longer if you need to go to court to reach an agreement.

 Will I have to go to court to settle my Columbia truck accident claim?